 Victims may request that directory information on file with the university be withheld.
 To have directory information withheld, the victim must complete a written request and submit verifiable identification to the Office of the University Registrar.
-A form is available on the Hattiesburg campus in the Office of the University Registrar (Kennard-Washington Hall 110) and on the Gulf Park campus in Long Beach in the Office of Enrollment Services (Hardy Hall 235).
+Forms are available in the Registrar's Office on both the Hattiesburg (Kennard-Washington Hall 110) and Gulf Park (Hardy Hall 236) campuses.
+Gulf Coast Research Laboratory students can pick the form up at the Gulf Park campus in Long Beach.
 Students who are not able to come to either campus can send an inquiry to registrar@usm.edu, and a form with return instructions will be sent to the student.

 Regardless of whether a victim has opted out of allowing the university to share "directory information," personally identifiable information about the victim and other necessary parties will be treated as confidential and only shared with persons who have a specific need to know, i.e., those who are investigating/adjudicating the report or those involved in providing support services to the victim, including accommodations and protective measures.
-By only sharing personally identifiable information with individuals on a need-to-know basis, the institution will maintain as confidential, any accommodations or protective measures provided to the victim to the extent that maintaining such confidentiality would not impair the ability of the institution to provide the accommodations or protective measures.
+By only sharing personally identifiable information with individuals on a need-to-know basis, the institution will maintain, as confidential, any accommodations or protective measures provided to the victim to the extent that maintaining such confidentiality would not impair the ability of the institution to provide the accommodations or protective measures.